Interactive Satellite-Based Crop Map Of Ukraine

 For example, you can see that the crop coverage of rapeseed in Kherson region is 117,8 thousand hectares.
 It’s 33% larger than in official records.
 When shifting our view towards the Dnipro region you can easily observe 136,4K hectares of fields within the unregistered farmland.

-The new map by EOS Crop Monitoring leverages the results from a research done by EOS Data Analytics together with NASU Institute of space research as well as the State Space Agency of Ukraine within the “Supporting Transparent Land Governance in Ukraine” program by the World Bank.
+The new crop map by EOSDA Crop Monitoring leverages the results from a research done by EOS Data Analytics together with NASU Institute of space research as well as the State Space Agency of Ukraine within the “Supporting Transparent Land Governance in Ukraine” program by the World Bank.
 Currently the results are being used by the Ministry of economic development, trade and agriculture of Ukraine.

 Fields monitoring platform, leveraging high-resolution satellite images to identify and react to any changes remotely!

 The main goal of the program is to support the transparency of land resources on part of the government as well as private landowners.

 “This synergistic project between a private company, engineering teams, international donors and Ukrainian government creates a precedent of how the applied satellite monitoring is used by the market.
 The key representative criteria of our achievement is transparency.
 Processes that are invisible and often concealed intentionally can effectively be tracked from space.
 The monitoring technology of EOS is, above all, aimed at optimizing of all available resources and their rational expenditure.
 Not just for the sake of agriculture as it is, but also towards the resolution of global ecological issues.
 Today, the space is more open than it ever was, and we are already putting the know-how we’ve built into practice” – as commented by Max Polyakov, the managing partner and owner of EOSDA.